WTW93: Everyone Is a Complete Idiot Except Bill Maher

 But she's still competing to beat that person.

-So there's like the competition between them and there's going to be the strategy and the like dynamic interplay there to like okay now's my time when I'm going to pass.
+So there's like the competition between them and there's going to be the strategy and the like dynamic interplay there to like, okay, now's my time when I'm going to pass.

-It might mean that they're going to find their moment to pump it up and come to the outside to get in front and like the way the movement happens between all the racers I think is always really interesting.
+It might mean that they're going to find their moment to pump it up and come to the outside to get in front.

 Yeah.

-And so what this is saying is well it's not really fair if you set a world record behind a man because for one men are bigger than women just that's like objectively true when it comes to these runners.
+And so what this is saying is, well, it's not really fair if you set a world record behind a man because for one, men are bigger than women.

 Right.

-So that's another reason once again to compare women's world records to women's world records.
+Once again, to compare women's world records to women's world records.

-They were saying hey it's not fair that this woman set a world record when she got to run behind men the whole time and this woman had to run ahead herself.
+They were saying, hey, it's not fair that this woman set a world record when she got to run behind men the whole time.

 Right.

-So here's the mistake they made they said well those ones no longer count.
+So here's the mistake they made.

-They said like that's no longer the world record.
+They said, like, that's no longer the world record.

 No, they just need to be categorized.